 We thank the AFSC survey personnel for the collection of data and providing the biomass estimates.
-We are especially grateful to all the fishery observers of the North Pacific Groundfish Observer Program who collect vital data for the stock assessments.
+We are especially grateful to all the fishery observers working with the Fishery Monitoring and Analysis (FMA) Division who collect vital data for the stock assessments.
 We also thank the staff of the AFSC Age and Growth Unit for the ageing of otoliths used to determine the age compositions in the assessment.